 Tutto Il Giorno is right on Bay Street in Sag Harbor.
-On the other side of Bay Street is its namesake, a whole lotta water.
+On the other side of Bay Street is a whole lotta water.
 Tutto, miraculously, was not flooded during the recent storms.
 I felt that I should drink a toast to that happy news.
 It seemed wrong to turn to a Dark and Stormy for the occasion, so I went with a Mint Lemonato of limoncello, vodka and fresh mint.
 It’s similar to a Mojito and—topped with fresh lemon and soda—it’s very good and refreshing.
 Hats off to bartender Fabrice who doubles as house DJ.
 My husband countered with his standard Gin Martini straight up.
 He found it well prepared and the three olives that garnished it “much richer than most, meatier.”
 A promising sign.

 Tutto Sag Harbor’s menu is quite different from its sister restaurant Tutto Il Giorno in Southampton.
 But they both include among their offerings a range of vegetarian options.

 The interior of Tutto Sag Harbor is more dressed up than I expected somehow.
 Small wonder it’s known as a celebrity hangout.
 Of course the wide-ranging wine list is also an attraction as is the FOOD prepared by Chef Jon Albrecht.
 I’m told it’s quite the late-night scene.
 It’s pleasant to think about people dancing on tabletops here while I’m cozily abed, about to drop off just a few blocks away…